status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 - **Keep it safe**

-    Use a paper backup, writing down your recovery phrase on a piece of paper and saving this paper in a locked safe, at the very least.
-This is the most common backup method, but it's not the most secure.
-Consider using a hardware wallet in addition to your paper backup.
+    Use a pen-and-paper backup, writing down your recovery phrase on a piece of paper and saving this paper in a locked safe, at the very least.
+This is the most common backup method, but it's not the most secure one.
+Consider using a hardware wallet in addition to your pen-and-paper backup.

 - **Avoid digital copies**

-    Don't take a screenshot of your recovery phrase and don't save your recovery phrase on your phone, computer or any online service.
+    Don't take a screenshot of your recovery phrase and don't save your recovery phrase on your phone, computer or any online services.

-- **Keep it secret**
+- **Never share**

-    Do not share the seed phrase with anyone, and be careful about who has access to the information.
+    Do not share the seed phrase with anyone and be careful about who has access to it.

 - **Use a hardware wallet**